Rose Art Colored Pencils

 Overall Review – 2/5

 These are simply “alright” for a beginner, and definitely not recommended for anybody above that.
-They have a rather good color selection (although it does have gaps) and the price is on-point, but with that, you are getting pencils that don’t put out a lot of color and that will literally break if you apply much pressure or even try to sharpen them.
+They have a rather good color selection (although it does have gaps) and the price is on-point, but with that, you are getting pencils that don’t put out a lot of colors and that will literally break if you apply much pressure or even try to sharpen them.
 If you are willing to spend a bit more, however, you should seriously consider upgrading to a more durable pencil as in the long run it might actually end up being cheaper.